Hate to say I told you so, but .... can we please get a grip on debates? Please?

 I don’t care what Candidate A thinks of Candidate B’s plans.
 I care what Candidate A’s plans are.
 And I care what Candidate B’s plans are.
 That’s it.

-They need only think of how their policies and philosophies are received.
 In other words, I’d like to forbid candidates from assessing the platforms or philosophies of each other.

-And do they really need to be on the same stage at the same moment?
 How about we put them each in separate booths, like on an old game show, unable to hear the others answer, and therefore, unable to respond to each other?

 Then, they would be asked questions on their own stances.
 And no more.
 Speak for themselves, not for others.